ArthurZey/arthurzey.github.io/_pages/stubs/determinism.md

 * what volition is and isn't (and why typical characterizations like "the power to have done otherwise" are illegitimate)
 * why I don't like the phrase "free will" (ie, that it implies "contra-causal freedom")
 * what choice is and how it can be both deterministic and meaningful (and relatedly, what the role of epistemic ignorance is)
-  * different senses of choice; eg, deciding in advance to raise your hand or not versus the choice in the moment of what you do
+  * different senses of choice:
+    * deciding in advance to raise your hand or not versus the choice in the moment of what you do
+    * choosing something for yourself (directing your behavior) versus what it means when someone chooses something for you or "takes away" your choice
 * connection to whether you can choose your values or decide to believe a lie (eg, can you choose to like chocolate ice cream or that 2+2=4?)
 * alternative conceptions of causality:
   * "action action" : "things act in accordance with their natures" :: utilitarianism : virtue ethics